Window Motor Repair

 - Bentley or Haynes manual (optional)

 Do you have a door window that fails to open and only makes a "click-click" sound?
 Do you have a door window that worked intermittently and has now stopped working altogether?
-You probably have an electric window motor which has fouled with age and is in need of repair.
+You probably have an electric window motor that has fouled with age and is in need of repair.

 Others have correctly isolated the problem to the electric motor but, even though the motor is sold as a separate part, it cannot be replaced without removing the entire regulator assembly -- the same work as before.
 Some even proceed with futile attempts at electrical troubleshooting.
 But if your motor makes the "click-click" sound there's no need for that, since your motor is obviously getting power (otherwise there'd be no sound at all).